est31/csrp-gmp/README.md

 Compared with [csrp](https://github.com/cocagne/csrp), some things have changed for the outside.
 As LibGMP doesn't ship with a cryptographically strong PRNG, strong PRNGs provided (and seeded) by the OS are used instead.
-On unix-based operating systems, you should ensure that /dev/urandom is readable.
+On non-Windows operating systems, you should ensure that /dev/urandom is readable, or customize random generation in `fill_buff`.
 The call `srp_random_seed` has been removed.

 The call `srp_user_new` has a new parameter, `username_for_verifier`,